-- Assets and liabilities for each statement of financial position presented are translated at the closing rate at the date of that statement of financial position; - Income and expenses for each income statement are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the rate on the dates of the transactions); - All resulting exchange differences are recognized in other comprehensive loss and the cumulative effect as a separate component of equity; and - On consolidation, exchange differences arising from the translation of the net investment in foreign operations, and of borrowings and other currency instruments designated as hedges of such investments, are taken to other comprehensive loss and shareholders equity.
+- Income and expenses for each income statement are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the rate on the dates of the transactions); - All resulting exchange differences are recognized in other comprehensive loss and the cumulative effect as a separate component of equity; and - On consolidation, exchange differences arising from the translation of the net investment in foreign operations, and of borrowings and other currency instruments designated as hedges of such investments, are taken to other comprehensive loss and shareholders equity.
 When a foreign operation is partially disposed of or sold, exchange differences that were recorded in equity are recognized in operations.